benmckcohen/cplt3d/README.md

   - fig : Figure
       - The figure which contains the axes to rotate
   - axs : Axis or list
       - The axis on which to plot the points.
       If given a list it will animate all of the axes in the list (useful for animating a multi-cell plot).
       Make sure that all the axes are in the 3d projection!
   - result_name : str
-      - The name of the file to save the animation to
+      - The name of the file to save the animation to.
   - times: float
       - The number of times to rotate. i.e. the function will rotate the plot int(360 * times) degrees.
   - step: int
-      - The step size of the animation. i.e. the function will rotate the plot in steps of `step` degrees
+      - The step size of the animation. i.e. the function will rotate the plot in steps of `step` degrees.
   - parallel: bool
       - Whether or not to parallelize saving the frames of the animation.
   - axis: str (or 3d vector)
       - The axis to rotate around.
 Currently, only 'x', 'y', and 'z' are implemented.
-TODO implement 3d vector to rotate about arbitrary axis.
+It is recommended to use `z`.
   - fps: int
       - The frames per second of the animation.
   - Animation_Generation_Folder: str
-      - The folder to generate the animation frames without.
-If set to None will create folder with random integer name in the working directory.
+      - The folder to generate the animation frames within.
+      If set to `None` will create folder with random integer name in the working directory.
+      Note that this can error if you have already created such a directory, not deleted it, and have fixed the random seed.
+      In such a case, deleting the old directory or changing its name will solve the problem.
   - delete: bool
-      - Whether or not to delete the Animation_Generation_Folder and all of the frames within upon completion of the animation
+      - Whether or not to delete the `Animation_Generation_Folder` and all of the frames within upon completion of the animation.
   - merge: bool
       - Whether or not to merge the frames into an actual animation.
-  - kwargs:
+  - **kwargs:
       - Arguments for the general parallel animation generation function.
+Contains both:
           - out: str
               The filetype of the animation.
-Default is `.gif`
+Default is `.gif`.
           - kwargs
-              What to input into the `fig` `savefig` method when saving frames (e.g. dpi)
+              What to input into the `fig` `savefig` method when saving frames (e.g. dpi).

   ---